-The Organisation of Petroleum Exporting Countries (OPEC) has agreed to limit its oil output, with Saudi Arabia accepting "a big hit" on its production and Iran freezing output at pre-sanctions levels.
+The Organization of Petroleum Exporting Countries (OPEC) has agreed to limit its oil output, with Saudi Arabia accepting "a big hit" on its production and Iran freezing output at pre-sanctions levels.

 At a meeting of the oil cartel in Vienna on Wednesday, OPEC members agreed on a proposal by Algeria to reduce production by around 4.5 percent.
 Qatar's energy minister and president of the conference, Mohammed Bin Saleh Al-Sada, told reporters that the reduction would be 1.2 million barrels per day (bpd), to "bring its ceiling to 32.5 million barrels per day."